Tyler, Texas Drug and Alcohol Defense Lawyers

 Police officers and prosecutors don’t always handle these cases fairly.
 Their unending goal is to put people in prison for these crimes, and they try to score as many convictions as they can.
 Whether you’re innocent or not, you should expect the government to do everything in its power to achieve the harshest possible sentence against you.
 We’re here to fight them on that — and we have a strong record of success.

 This page will help you understand the various types of drug & alcohol charges in Texas, the serious nature of these charges, and how a Tyler drug defense attorney can help.
-Contact the Oberheiden Law Group, PLLC today.
+Contact Oberheiden, P.C. today.

 The Law on Prohibited Substances